Where is the 2022 Super Bowl? Location, city, date, stadium, halftime show, TV channel, future Super Bowl sites - NBC Sports

 Where will the Super Bowl be played this year?

-Super Bowl 2022 is scheduled to be played at SoFi Stadium in Los Angeles, CA. SoFi Stadium, which opened in September 2020, is home to the Los Angeles Rams and Chargers.
+Super Bowl 2022 will be played at SoFi Stadium in Los Angeles, CA. SoFi Stadium, which opened in September 2020, is home to the Los Angeles Rams and Chargers.

 RELATED: When do the 2022 NFL playoffs start: Dates, Wild Card schedule, TV channels, live streams, format